jegali/CPyU/Disassembler/v1/README.md

     main()
 ```

-After that, the app cann be started by typing
+After that, the app can be started by typing

 ```bash
 python main.py
 ```

+This should present you with the first app impression.

 ![Disassembler_UI](/images/disassembler-v1.png)